test-account-for-pg/video-chatting-app/README.md

 ### Single Responsibility Principle
 Each service has a single, well-defined responsibility:
-- Signaling service only handles signaling
+- Firebase service only handles database operations
 - Media service only handles media
+- WebRTC service only handles peer connections
-- Peer connection service only handles WebRTC
+- Matching service only handles user pairing

 ### Dependency Injection
 Services are injected through a container, making them: